Fiddlekins/aio-pif-sprite-analyser/README.md

 ### Conclusion

 To summarise, for APSA I use the same overall algorithm of counting up how many colour pairs are similar, but instead of the three distance measurements fusion bot uses I will use just one, and it will be using Oklab instead of CIELAB.

+**EDIT: after implementing it I did not get the results I was hoping for, and for now have fallen back to replicating the fusion bot implementation.
+I plan to revisit this to see if I can fine tune it some other way.**